scott2b/aws-tools/COGNITO_NOTES.md

 So, our `cognito` namespaced username that was previously missing is here now.
 (Although, recall that it is not include in a get-user request)

+Notably: there is no temporary password, so, like, how is this even supposed to work?

 ### A note about getting users